 One of my very favorite grilled vegetables is asparagus.
-Asparagus lend themselves to grilling as they are hearty and can stand the heat.
-To make sure your asparagus don’t fall through the grill, you can make little “rafts” out of them with long, bamboo skewers (I show you how in the grilling video in this week’s Healthy Foods).
+Asparagus lends itself to grilling as they are hearty and can stand the heat.
+To make sure your asparagus doesn’t fall through the grill, you can make little “rafts” out of them with long, bamboo skewers (I show you how in the grilling video in this week’s Healthy Foods).

 NOTE: I don’t recommend grilling in aluminum foil.
 Why?
 Well, you just end up steaming the veggies in those foil packets, so what’s the point?
 Do yourself a favor and get a grill tray or use skewers and expose those veggies to the grill, that is how real grilled veggies are made!